Linearburn/ModTracker/README.md

 ### Building and Copying the Mod List

-1. Click the `Build Mod List` button to generate a comma-separated list of enabled mod IDs in the `Mod List` text box.
-2. Click the `Copy to Clipboard` button to copy the mod list to the clipboard.
+1. Click the `Copy to Clipboard` button to copy the mod list to the clipboard.

 ### Saving and Loading the Mod List